6 places to go to avoid EES

 There are a few places outside the EU affected indirectly — such as the Vatican, Andorra, Monaco and San Marino — because reaching them usually means passing through an EES country.

-We've also put together some tips to help you avoid as much hassle as possible.
+We've also put together some tips to help you avoid as much hassle as possible if you are heading into the Schengen zone.

 Sign up to our mailing list for more travel advice plus exclusive money-saving offers on your holiday extras!